[Sir David Crausby in the Chair]

 We question “a healthy diet”.
 Under the current Government, we have seen a 122% increase in the number of people admitted to hospital with malnutrition.
 For the most part, that is because a good diet is simply out of reach financially.
 In 2016-17, there were 806 admissions to hospital of people suffering from primary malnutrition in England.
 Food price increases, welfare reforms, wider Government cuts and insecure, low-paid employment are at the root of this crisis.
 An increasing number of our citizens are living in genuine deprivation.

-I have seen the problem of malnutrition in my own constituency, where 74 people were admitted to my local NHS trust—St Helens and Knowsley—with primary or secondary diagnoses of malnutrition in 2015-16.
+I have seen the problem of malnutrition in my own constituency, where 74 people were admitted to my local NHS trust—St Helens and Knowsley—with diagnoses of primary or secondary malnutrition in 2015-16.
 Unfortunately, the data is not divided into primary and secondary at local level, and we know that secondary malnutrition can be related to other illnesses.

 Why is this happening in the sixth wealthiest country in the world?
 Put simply, we have become so profoundly unequal that last year’s Sunday Times rich list stated that it was “Boom time for billionaires” in Britain.
 Well, the Government have certainly addressed that situation.
 The £20 billion-worth of tax cuts under this Government have largely benefited the wealthy, and there have been increases in indirect taxation, which disproportionately affects the less affluent in our society—the very people we are talking about—and more than cancels out the effects of any direct tax cuts from which they might have benefited.
 Research published last year indicates that we are now the most unequal society in Europe, both socially and economically.